-26. What are the basic needs that keeps you alive?
-(Water, sunlight and air.)
+26. What are the basic needs that keep you alive?
+(Water, sunlight, and air.)

-27. Are there anything in nature that keeps you in awe or you find beautiful?
-(For example, rain, bird chirping, butterflies.)
+27. Is there anything in nature that keeps you in awe or you find beautiful?
+(For example, rain, birds chirping, butterflies.)

 28. How about the time and freedom to do what you love and be yourself?

 30. List down any of your body parts that you are thankful for.
 (Perhaps you are grateful for your eyes for functioning properly.)

 31. Can you be grateful for something in nature just by giving it your attention and seeing its beauty?